nimrod-cohen/form-validator/README.md

             enable_disposables_check : true /* This option allow you to check for temporary email services used as email address */
         };
         window.form_validator.init(options);
-        function validationDone(success) /* this function should submit the lead to the lead collection system, and/or redirect to a thank you page */
+        function validationDone(form) /* this function should submit the lead to the lead collection system, and/or redirect to a thank you page */
         {
-            alert(success ?
-"Yes" : "No");
-        }
+            /* form element is the form that passed */ }